Iron out-of Balance in Children

 Iron-Out-of-Balance™ in Children is a condition when iron is too high or too low for the child to develop, grow and live normally.
-Other words to describe Iron-Out-of-Balance™ include iron disorder, iron imbalance, too much iron or too little iron.
+In the first years of life the demand for iron is great because a child is growing rapidly.

 Iron deficiency is the most common iron disorder in children.
 This can be caused by lead poisoning, nutritional deficiencies or disease (generally rare).
 Too much iron is also rare in children.
-Newborns and infants demonstrate very high levels of iron in blood tests but this is normal.
-If these new lives are deprived of the iron they need for the rapid growth and development of their brain, bones, and organs, these systems will be delayed or impaired in some cases permanently.
+Newborns and infants demonstrate very high levels of iron in blood tests at birth and this is normal.
+These babies were given a boost of iron right before birth to address the rapid brain development at birth.

-Breastfeeding is the very best source of iron for infants.
-At six months of age meat and vegetables can be introduced, but breast milk should be continued.
-When the child develops teeth, the breast feeding can be limited or replaced with soy-based milks.
-Cow’s milk should not be given to a child who is two years old or younger.
-Their intestines are not mature enough to handle cow’s milk; bleeding can occur and anemia develop.
+Mother’s milk is the best source of iron for infants, but not all mom’s can nurse their children.
+When the child develops teeth, the breast feeding can be limited or replaced with formulas that are low in iron.
+Cow’s milk should not be given to a child who is younger than two.
+Their intestines are not mature enough to handle cow’s milk; bleeding can occur and iron deficiency and anemia can develop.

 For more information about these rare forms of disease visit: